ysyk2021/how-to-promote-workplace-health-and-safety-for-enhanced-well-being-and-performance/src/chapter-5-2.md

-# Strategies for Encouraging Employee Wellness and Mental Health

-## Introduction

 Promoting employee wellness and mental health is crucial for creating a healthy and productive workplace.
 In this chapter, we will explore effective strategies that organizations can implement to encourage employee wellness and support their mental health.
 These strategies aim to foster a positive work environment and enhance overall well-being and performance.